mhurwi/sample-fast-async/README.md

 This tiny example app shows how to use the upcoming JavaScript await / async syntax.

 One function, declared as 'async', will await several async operations within.
-At the end, it can deliver to your console a tasty burger.
+At the end, it will deliver to your console a tasty burger.

 To run:

 ```
 $ npm install